 For Arendt, ontological deprivation is significant not because it becomes impossible for stateless individuals to speak but because the intersubjective nature of both speech and action necessitates the presence and recognition of others (Hayden 2008:256-7).
 The impossibility Arendt speaks of, the gap between the ability to speak and being recognized, has only grown since the publication of her works as a result of the informatization of our social environments (Floridi 2014:43).
 Although technologies have long occupied a space between humans and the natural world, an unprecedented delegation of responsibilities from individuals to the products of technological development has grown while rendering increasingly opaque the gap which exists between speaking and being recognized by others.

 The interests of governments, corporations, and social groups can further distance individuals from the world they engage with.
-In the case of governments, ensuring its citizens have at their disposal a comprehensive and secure set of ICTs that allow enabling meaningful participation within domestic social, economic, and political spheres is a prerequisite for participation in broader global communities (Shandler and Canetti 2019:82).
-As the necessity and importance of transnational relationships grows to mitigate global risks, individuals without political membership will find themselves driven towards the ontological gaps described by Arendt (Beck 1992:36).
+In the case of governments, ensuring its citizens have at their disposal a comprehensive and secure set of ICTs enabling meaningful participation within domestic social, economic, and political spheres is a prerequisite for participation in broader global communities (Shandler and Canetti 2019:82).
+As the necessity and importance of transnational relationships become more important in mitigating global risks, individuals without political membership will find themselves driven towards the ontological gaps described by Arendt (Beck 1992:36).
 Without the ability to speak and be recognized, it becomes more difficult if not impossible to navigate an increasingly complex web of domestic and international interests pushing them inexorably towards statelessness.

-The borders which once bound nations to are being redrawn as the multiplication of larger transnational relationships risks emerging from globalization necessitate a cooperative, cosmopolitan response (Beck 1992:47; Tambo and Adama 2017:133).
+The borders which once bound nations to are being redrawn.
+The multiplication of transnational relationships and the globalized risks they hope to address necessitate a cooperative cosmopolitan response (Beck 1992:47; Tambo and Adama 2017:133).
 Arendt describes the tension existing between domestic and emerging global risks stating the process which replaced the family and its property with class membership and national territory will ultimately see class membership and national territory supplanted by humanity and the whole of earth (Arendt 1998:257).
 In other words, individuals will be challenged simultaneously satisfy the demands placed on them as citizens of a country and as citizens of the world.
 Fulfilling simultaneously these two competing demands without the benefit of ICTs appears unlikely (Arendt 1998:257).
-Without the support of a recognized political community and the ICT infrastructure enabling participation as global citizens, stateless persons find themselves without rights, disavowed from ‘mankind as a whole’ where their identity is defined by their exclusion and not who they are (Parekh 2014:650). (ibid:654)
+Without the support of a recognized political community and the ICT infrastructure enabling their participation as global citizens, stateless persons find themselves without rights, disavowed from ‘mankind as a whole’ where their identity is defined by their exclusion and not their substance (Parekh 2014:650). (ibid:654)